 During this time, another one of Oriolo’s most famous creations, “Casper The Friendly Ghost“, was conceived.
 One Halloween night, Joe’s young daughter Joan became frightened by the stories of goblins and other evil creatures that the neighborhood children had been taunting her with.
 Reacting as any good father would, Joe found some cardboard and quickly made a cut-out figure of a new kind of ghost; a kind, non-threatening ghost.
 Next, he hung the ghost in a backyard tree, and brought Joan outside to meet her new friend.
 Therefore, Casper, “The Friendly Ghost” was born.

 A New Character

-In 1943, after Paramount Studios bought Fleischer Brothers, the Oriolo family moved back to New Jersey, with their new son, Don.
+In 1943 after Paramount Studios bought Fleischer Brothers, the Oriolo family moved back to New Jersey, with their son, Don.
 At Paramount, Joe was introduced to Otto Messmer, the creator of Felix The Cat.
 As he worked side by side with Messmer, Joe further honed his creativity and style.
-In 1958, Joe became business partners with Pat Sullivan, nephew of William O. Sullivan, the original copyright owner of Felix the Cat.
+In 1958, Joe became business partners with Pat Sullivan, nephew of William O. Sullivan.
+William O. Sullivan was the original copyright owner of Felix the Cat.
 Together they created the pilot show for the award-winning Felix the Cat television series.
 During this period, Joe was inspired to create a new cartoon character, Poindexter.
 Joe’s inspiration was a real-life Poindexter- his lawyer, Emmet Poindexter, a short, intelligent man who wore heavy black glasses.